 Chalk 1 Up 4 Safety or C1U4S, is a program created by Safe America to help encourage and empower teens to communicate with their peers, through the power of art, about safety issues for which they care deeply.

-The week of April 20, middle school and high school aged teens are encouraged to get together with their friends or classmates to create a chalk-based sidewalk art message at their school, church, or with a different group they may belong to, stressing the idea that – when it comes to texting and driving - "It Can Wait®.”
+Middle school and high school aged teens are encouraged to get together with their friends or classmates to create a chalk-based sidewalk art message at their school, church, or with a different group they may belong to, stressing the selection of safety themes.

-The top 10 designs in the middle and high school age brackets will be invited to compete for $500 at the Chalk-Off, taking place in Atlanta at the Woodruff Arts Center Piazza on May 16, from 9:00 am to noon.
+Register your group by April 28 to compete for $500 at the Chalk-Off, taking place in Atlanta at the Woodruff Arts Center Piazza on April 30, from 9:00 am to 11:00 am.

 View map depicting activities from coast-to-coast for National Preparedness Month.
 Be 'recognized' for what you're doing and compete for national recognition!!